Solidago ouachitensis

 Solidago ouachitensis is a North American species of flowering plants in the family Asteraceae known by the common name Ouachita Mountain goldenrod.
 It has a very limited range, found only in the Ouachita Mountains along the border between Arkansas and Oklahoma in the United States.

 Solidago ouachitensis is a perennial herb growing up to about 1.1 meters (44 inches) in height.
 It produces one or more erect stems from a woody caudex.
 The serrated (toothed) leaves are 10 to 13 centimeters (4.0-5.2 inches) long around the middle of the plant and smaller higher on the stem.
 One plant will produce 25-50 bell-shaped flower heads.
 Each flower head usually contains one yellow ray floret and 4-5 disc florets.
 Flowering occurs in September and October.

 Solidago ouachitensis is likely a relict of times when conditions were colder and wetter.
 It only occurs in the cooler, moister sites in the Ouachita Mountains, usually in wet forest habitat on north-facing slopes.
-Associated species include Magnolia tripetala, Fagus grandifolia, Acer rubrum, Quercus rubra, Aesculus glabra, Asarum canadense, Campanula americana, Panax quinquefolium, Toxicodendron radicans, and Hybanthus concolor.
+Associated species include Magnolia tripetala, Fagus grandifolia, Acer rubrum, Quercus rubra, Aesculus glabra, Asarum canadense, Campanula americana, Panax quinquefolius, Toxicodendron radicans, and Hybanthus concolor.